Shkunn/TRACKIN_DVIC/README.md

 * Processor : ATmega 2560

 All the actions you have to do is explained in the Interface Github !
-To see all the detail about this part check this repo : <https://github.com/Polpii/rex_Interface>
+To see all the detail about this part check this repo : [REX INTERFACE](https://github.com/Polpii/rex_Interface)

 ## PERFORMANCE